haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ### AI project tips

 The deep learning model loading process is slow and we can not reload the model with every request which will cause a lot of overhead.
-We should load it once in the app context and pass the already loaded model into each request via [Request obj](https://fastapi.tiangolo.com/advanced/using-request-directly/)
+We should load it once in the app context and pass the already loaded model into each request via request obj.

 ```python
 app = FastAPI(